Aggregated Individual Reporting for Post-Deployment Evaluation: Aggregated individual reporting enables actionable harm discovery

+On the other hand, the VAERS database is continually monitored explicitly \textit{for} aggregate-level harm.
+For VAERS, the event of concern is not any individual report of an adverse event.
+Rather, the concern is whether reports for particular vaccines occur with abnormally high frequency; examples of clinically-relevant side effects initially discovered via VAERS abound \citep{shimabukuro2015safety,singleton1999overview}.
 Beyond initial identification, another important usage of VAERS has been post-hoc investigation of problems that were originally flagged via case study.
 For instance, it is now well-known that the COVID-19 vaccines induced an elevated risk of myocarditis, but only in younger men; however, in the early stages of vaccine rollout, the conversation was limited to various healthcare providers noticing, via case study, that myocarditis appeared to be a common occurrence overall \citep{mouch2021myocarditis, larson2021myocarditis,marshall2021symptomatic}.
 A more holistic understanding of the issue, including that myocarditis appeared to be limited to younger men, was attained only after post-hoc analysis of VAERS reports \citep{witberg2021myocarditis,oster2022myocarditis}.
 This, in fact, was one motivating example for the method proposed in \citet{dai2025individual}: if VAERS reports about myocarditis had been analyzed with a disaggregation over demographic identity, then VAERS reports could have directly confirmed the affected subgroup more quickly.